As an Amazon Associate, we may earn commissions from qualifying purchases.

 So, when you experience pain or discomfort, it is often hard to pinpoint the exact cause or severity of the condition.
 According to a study by the American Podiatric Medical Association, nearly four in every 10 individuals indicate that they cannot perform everyday tasks due to severe foot pain.

 This guide explores everything you need to know about the condition, in addition to how and when it occurs, to help you identify what could be causing it.

 How Does It Hurt?

 Not all foot pain is created equal.
 The type of pain sensation you get is the number one indicator of what could be ailing you.
 For instance, experiencing pulsing pain in foot vs. a sharp pain that occurs during movement could mean two entirely different things.
-In order to use our foot pain identifier, let’s start with how you are experiencing your foot pain.
+To use our foot pain identifier, let’s start with how you are experiencing your foot pain.

-An aching pain could be the result of a chronic condition you may or may not be aware of, whereas a sharp pain could be the result of an injury to the foot muscle.
+An aching pain could be the result of a chronic condition you may or may not be aware of, whereas a sharp pain could result from an injury to the foot muscle.
 Here’s what you need to know about it.

 What Causes Foot Numbness and Pain?

 Your body is made up of a complex network of nerves that traverse every inch of your being.
 They run from the tips of your fingers and toes, all the way up to your brain, and back down again.

 These nerve cells – also known as neurons – communicate with each other by transmitting electrochemical signals between the brain and the different muscles and glands in the body.

 This intricate system is what directs your body to perform different functions like movement and breathing.
 If something gets in the way of how these signals are transmitted in the nerve network, it often manifests as pain.